Supersonic-Sites/Condesa/content/repair.md

     bg_color: white
   - type: faq_third
     title: Frequently asked questions
     desc: Can’t find the answer you’re looking for?
-Reach out to our
+Reach out us via our
-    cta: customer support.
+    cta: contact page.
     cta_link: contact/
     faqs:
-      - question: How to you make holy water?
-        answer: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
-Quas cupiditate laboriosam fugiat.
-      - question: How to you make holy water?
-        answer: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
-Quas cupiditate laboriosam fugiat.
-      - question: How to you make holy water?
-        answer: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
-Quas cupiditate laboriosam fugiat.
-      - question: How to you make holy water?
+      - question: Can you fix my…?
-        answer: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
-Quas cupiditate laboriosam fugiat.
+        answer: The answer to this question is almost always yes.
+We can repair all jewelry and most items in precious metals, titanium, steel, and most costume jewelry.
+      - question: "How much does a ring sizing cost? "
+        answer: There is a big range depending on the type of ring and if it is getting bigger or smaller.
+Size down on simple gold rings is around seventy-five dollars.
-      - question: How to you make holy water?
+      - question: Can you use my gemstones in a custom ring?
-        answer: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
-Quas cupiditate laboriosam fugiat.
+        answer: Absolutely.
+Your stones and your precious metal after all this is Your Creation.
+      - question: Can I bring in my old jewelry and turn it into something new?
+        answer: Actually, we love that, it’s a great way to fix or to transform the energy of an heirloom and its more ecologically sound, we encourage this path!
-  - type: divider
+  - type: divider2x
     bg_color: white
   - id_select: false
     align: center